B4PT0R/streamlit_notebook/streamlit_notebook/model/README.md

-# adict - The Swiss Army Knife of Python Data Structures
+# Model - The Swiss Army Knife of Python Data Structures

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**adict** is a sophisticated, hybrid data structure that combines the simplicity of Python dictionaries with the power of dataclasses and the robustness of Pydantic models.
+**Model** is a sophisticated, hybrid data structure that combines the simplicity of Python dictionaries with the power of dataclasses and the robustness and solid runtime typechecking of Pydantic models.
 It's designed to be the versatile tool you'll want to use in every project for handling structured data.

 ## 🎯 Philosophy & Goals

-adict bridges the gap between different Python data paradigms:
+**Model** bridges the gap between different Python data paradigms:

-- **📚 Dict-like**: Native dictionary inheritance with full compatibility - adicts ARE dicts!
+- **📚 Dict-like**: Native dictionary inheritance with full compatibility - Models ARE dicts!
 - **🏗️ Dataclass-like**: Type annotations and structured field definitions
 - **🛡️ Pydantic-like**: Runtime validation, type coercion, and computed properties
 - **🔧 Developer-friendly**: Intuitive API that "just works" for common patterns

-### Why adict?
+### Why Model?

 ```python
 # Traditional approaches require choosing between flexibility and structure